kennyb/captain-of-industry/coi-ui.md

 - on the loading screen, show the tip that's most pertinent.
 	- if I just ran out of food: "Tip #1 Make sure your people have food so they don't starve"
 	- if I just ran out of crude: "Tip #3 If you're running low on crude oil, try using your ship to explore other islands" (???)
+- start the game paused (first tutorial unpause the game?)
+- when unity building things, highlight the things that will be built in green (it's often times I notice only after releasing the mouse button that it only built half of it).

 ### map editor
 - the publish icon is of a paper airplane, which gives me the sense of "play/test this map" (like I would test the paper airplane by throwing it), but the text says "publish" -- which is confusing, because I didn't want to publish my map to coi-hub just yet, just test it.